There are two distinct and different requirements in ISO 13485:2016 for the management of risk.

 Not all the processes of a quality management system represent the same level of risk in terms of the organization’s ability to meet its objectives, and the effects of uncertainty are not the same for all organizations.

-Under the requirement s of 6.1, the organization is responsible for its application of risk-based thinking and the actions it takes to address risk, including whether or not to retain documented information as evidence of its determination of risks.
+Under the requirements of Clause 6.1, the organization is responsible for its application of risk-based thinking and the actions it takes to address risk, including whether or not to retain documented information as evidence of its determination of risks.

 The requirement then is for the application of risk-based thinking to planning and implementing all QMS processes with a view to controlling more tightly the more vulnerable processes from a product/service quality point of view.